wheatbread2056/craft2d/README.md

 ## Why are there no versions before alpha 1.7 available?
 Before alpha 1.7, I was not using GitHub with this project as I believed it would go nowhere.

+Though, there may be an older version that is recoverable, if we manage to get the ZIP archive of it.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/wheatbread2056/craft2d)